The Top 5 Halloween Hazards for Dogs · Kinship

 Sonja / Adobe Stock

-Being a pet parent at Halloweentime requires a lot of planning — for one, you’re going to have to figure out how to find a ’fit that’s comfy for your dog and that fits perfectly with your Agatha All Along group costume vision.
-But there’s a less exciting kind of planning, too: Before all those trick-or-treaters arrive, you’ll want to be sure your pet is safe and secure from a handful of holiday dangers.
-In an effort to take some of the scare out of your holiday, keep an eye out for these Halloween safety hazards for dogs.
+Being a pet parent during the Halloween season requires a whole lot of thinking ahead — for one, you have to figure out how to find an outfit that’s both comfy for your pup and that fits perfectly with your The Summer I Turned Pretty group costume vision.
+But there’s a less fun kind of planning, too: Before the festivities arrive, you’ll want to make sure your pet is safe from a few holiday dangers.
+In an effort to take some of the scare out of your holiday, keep an eye out for these Halloween safety hazards.

 Halloween pet hazards

-Keep an eye on the candy bowl.
-Given the opportunity, most dogs will gladly gorge on chocolate and other candy — wrappers included.
-Chocolate, especially dark or baking chocolate, can be very dangerous to pups.
+You probably already know this, but you gotta keep an eye on the candy bowl.
+Given the opportunity, most dogs will gladly snack on chocolate and other candy — wrappers included.
+Chocolate, especially dark or baking chocolate, can be super dangerous to pups.
 The compounds in chocolate that cause toxicity are caffeine and theobromine.
-Generally, the darker chocolate is, the more dangerous it is.
-Depending on the type and amount of chocolate ingested, a pup’s symptoms can range from vomiting, increased thirst, belly discomfort, and restlessness to severe agitation, muscle tremors, irregular heart rhythm, high body temperature, seizures, and death.
+In general, the darker chocolate is, the more dangerous it is.
+Depending on the amount and type of chocolate ingested, a pup’s symptoms can range from increased thirst, vomiting, belly discomfort, and restlessness to severe agitation, irregular heart rhythm, muscle tremors, high body temperature, seizures, and death.

-Call your veterinarian or local animal emergency if your pet has ingested any chocolate.
+If your pet has ingested chocolate, call your veterinarian or local animal emergency hospital.
 The vet can make a calculation, based on your pet’s body weight, to determine if what’s been ingested nears a toxic dose that requires treatment.

-Candies containing the artificial sweetener xylitol can also cause problems; even small amounts of xylitol can be highly toxic to your dog.
+Candies containing the artificial sweetener xylitol can also cause problems.
+Even small amounts of xylitol can be highly toxic for dogs.
 Xylitol is widely used in sugar-free gum, as well as in sugar-free baked products.
-In people, xylitol does not affect blood sugar levels, but in dogs, ingestion can lead to a rapid and severe drop in blood sugar levels (hypoglycemia).
+In people, xylitol doesn’t affect blood sugar levels, but in dogs, ingestion can lead to a rapid and severe drop in blood sugar levels (known as hypoglycemia).

 The hypoglycemic dose for dogs is considered to be approximately 0.1 grams per kilogram of body weight.
 A typical stick of gum contains 0.3 to 0.4 grams of xylitol — which means that a 10-pound dog could be poisoned by as little as a stick and a half of gum.
 Dogs may develop disorientation and seizures within 30 minutes of ingesting xylitol-containing products, or signs may be delayed for several hours.

-Some dogs who ingest large amounts of xylitol develop liver failure, which can be fatal.
-The dose to cause liver failure is 1 gram per kilogram of body weight, which is about 10 times more than the dose for low blood sugar.
+Some dogs who ingest large amounts of xylitol develop liver failure, which can sometimes be fatal.
+The dose necessary to cause liver failure is 1 gram per kilogram of body weight, which is about 10 times more than the dose for low blood sugar.
 This means a 10-pound dog could go into liver failure if they ingested an unopened package of gum, and sadly, this is not an uncommon occurrence.
-Any dog who has ingested a product containing xylitol should be examined by a veterinarian immediately.
+A pet who has ingested a product containing xylitol should be examined by a veterinarian as soon as possible.

-Decorative pumpkins are considered to be relatively nontoxic — but when they become moldy, they can wreak havoc on your pet’s digestive system.
+Decorative pumpkins are usually relatively nontoxic — but when they develop mold, they can wreak havoc on your pup’s digestive system.
 Decorative corn is of a higher concern; while corn itself is safe for dogs in small amounts, the cobs can pose a risk for obstruction in the intestines if ingested.

-As adorable as your pup might look in a silly costume, many pets can have adverse reactions to a constrictive outfit or its irritating materials.
-If your pup loves to partake in the festivities, make sure the costume isn’t annoying or unsafe by scheduling a dress rehearsal well before the big night.
+As adorable as your pup might look in a silly Halloween costume, many pets can have adverse reactions to a constrictive outfit or its irritating materials.
+If your pup usually likes dressing up, make sure the costume isn’t annoying or unsafe by scheduling a dress rehearsal well before the big night.

-Take a close look at your pet’s costume and make sure it does not have small, dangling, or easily chewed-off pieces that they could choke on.
+Make sure your pet’s costume does not have small, dangling, or easily chewed-off pieces that your dog could choke on.
 Also, ill-fitting outfits can get twisted on external objects, or your pet, leading to injury.
 Your pet’s costume should not constrict their movement or hearing, or impede their ability to breathe or bark.

 Related article